alist-org/docs/docs/config/other.md

 Set Aria2 uri and Aria2 for offline download.
 Aria2 needs to be installed on the same server(container if use docker) as alist.

+## Qbittorrent url

+Used to customize **Qbittorrent** parameters to configure the client to use

+The default value is: http://admin:adminadmin@localhost:8080/, you can modify it by referring to [specific instructions. ](../guide/advanced/offline-download.md#_2-qbittorrent)

 ### Token

 The token that can be used to access all API.